thu-ml/tianshou/docs/tutorials/dqn.rst

 Build the Network
 -----------------

-Tianshou supports any user-defined PyTorch networks and optimizers only with the limitation of input and output API.
+Tianshou supports any user-defined PyTorch networks and optimizers.
+Yet, of course, the inputs and outputs must comply with Tianshou's API.
 Here is an example:
 ::

     import torch, numpy as np